Bundesbank holds firm in opposition to ECB bond buying

 The ECB is still drawing up the new bond plan, which will be distinct from the dormant Securities Markets Programme - the first wave of buying it began in May 2010 and over which the last Bundesbank chief, Axel Weber, quit in protest.

-Last week, Merkel offered a robust defence of Draghi, after he triggered a stormy debate in Germany by promising to do "whatever it takes to preserve the euro" and signalling his readiness to resume ECB bond purchases.
+Last week, Merkel offered a robust defense of Draghi, after he triggered a stormy debate in Germany by promising to do "whatever it takes to preserve the euro" and signaling his readiness to resume ECB bond purchases.

 However, one central bank source said there is still disagreement within the ECB over the terms of the scheme.